How Do NCE Trial Subscriptions Work?

 How Does It Work?

-After purchasing the license, the request to turn off the Auto-renew is being processed by the Microsoft Partner Center.
+After purchasing the license, the request to turn off the auto-renewal is being processed by the Microsoft Partner Center.

 The overall process is as follows: